elf4j/elf4j-provider/README.md

   the caller application.
 * The default back buffer capacity is 256 log events (as dehydrated byte arrays).
 This sets a maximum batch size of a byte array before it is flushed to the out stream; smaller-sized batches may be flushed.
-* The default concurrency (number of threads in parallel) for asynchronous processing is the number of [Runtime#availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--) of the current JVM at the application startup time (or when the log service is refreshed).
+* The default concurrency (maximum number of threads in parallel) for asynchronous processing is the number of [Runtime#availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--) of the current JVM at the application startup time (or when the log service is refreshed).
 This is the thread pool capacity for log event processing.